Advocacy

 • Promote appropriate outcomes where the criminal justice system and mental health issues intersect.

-• Promote and collaborate on suicide prevention initiatives with other organizations.
+• Promote and collaborate on suicide prevention initiatives.

-• Ensure the integration and parity of mental health, substance use, and primary care services to promote wellness.
+• Ensure the integration and parity of mental health, substance use, and primary care services.

 Mental Health Advocacy Day